CU Succeed

 What happens when faculty raise a flag (concern) or kudo (recognition) for a student?

-When a flag or kudo is raised an email notification is sent to the student and their Academic Advisor/Student Success Coordinator detailing the concern or recognition.
+When a flag or kudo is raised, an email notification is sent to the student and copied to their advisor/student success coordinator detailing the concern or recognition.
+Student success coordinators intervene to support the student in appropriately addressing concerns based on the information submitted by faculty.

 Are CU Succeed Progress Surveys the only way I can address student concerns?